Personal Chef with a focus on seasonal, whole food, vegan dishes

 Yin and Yang and the Five Transformations serve as the guiding principles in my menu planning, recipe recommendations and preferred cooking methods each season.
 By acknowledging and working with nature's cycles, we can achieve optimal health.
 Focusing on a whole foods, plant-based, seasonal menu while making any necessary adjustments for specific individual health concerns yields astonishing results.

-It is my goal to empower you in your own kitchen.
-Learn to cook and prepare meals while making seasonal adjustments and following your own intuition.
+It is my goal to inspire and empower you in the kitchen.
+Take charge of your health by nourishing your body with whole foods.
+Learn how to refine your cooking skills and prepare your own customized meals while making seasonal adjustments and following your own intuition.
 Fueling your body with vibrant, nutrient dense foods will assist you in maintaining, or returning, your body to a harmonious state of balanced health!

 Small changes yield big results.